 The Tasmanian government said it has become the first Australian state, and one of the few jurisdictions in the world, to be powered entirely by renewable electricity.

-In a statement released Friday, the Tasmanian Energy Minister Guy Barnett he said the state has indeed become fully self-sufficient with renewable electricity, from wind and hydroelectric projects.
+In a statement released on Friday, Tasmania's Energy Minister Guy Barnett he said the state has indeed become fully self-sufficient with renewable electricity, from wind and hydroelectric projects.

 A story as green as the world

-Tasmania has long had one of Australia's greenest renewable electricity supplies.
+Tasmania has long had one of the greenest renewable electricity supplies in Australia.
 The state's significant hydroelectric resources that provide most of the energy.

-With the growth of wind power in the state, Tasmania has definitely turned around green energies.
+With the growth of wind energy in the state, Tasmania has turned definitively on green energies.
 And she has been able to reduce her dependence on fossil fuels and can now meet all her needs with renewable electricity.

 When the last two turbines are put into service at Granville Harbor, Tasmania will have access to 10.741 GWh of renewable generation capacity, well above its average annual electricity demand of 10.500 GWh.